blabla1337/skf-flask/skf/markdown/code_examples/java/14-code_example--HTML_Output--.md

 	/*
-	Whenever parameters are rendered via javascript your application will detect normal injections in the first instant. in order for the application not to be vulnerable to javascrpt encoding you MUST use the encodeForJavaScript function, any other escaping function still leaves your code vulnerable
+	Whenever parameters are rendered via javascript your application will detect normal injections in the first instant. in order for the application not to be vulnerable to javascript encoding you MUST use the encodeForJavaScript function, any other escaping function still leaves your code vulnerable
 	*/

 	ESAPI.encoder().encodeForJavaScript("\\x3Cscript\\x3Ealert(12);\\x3C\\x2Fscript\\x3E");

 	/*
-	Whenever a user can submit an link/AHREF in your application you must solely depend upon the "ESAPI.encoder().encodeForURL" method since an attacker could otherwise inject the href with an XSS that looks like this "javacript:alert("XSS");" whenever a victim now clicks the link this XSS will be executed in his browser.
+	Whenever a user can submit an link/A HREF in your application you must solely depend upon the "ESAPI.encoder().encodeForURL" method since an attacker could otherwise inject the href with an XSS that looks like this "javascript:alert("XSS");" whenever a victim now clicks the link this XSS will be executed in his browser.
 	*/